melsobky/carnd_T1_P4_ALF/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds in HLS color domain to generate a binary image.
-I applied the color threshold on the S layer and perpormed a sobel prt X on the Layer. (thresholding steps at lines 81 through 104 in `PreProcessing.py`).
+I used a combination of color gradient thresholds in HLS color domain, color threshold in LAB color domain and Lightness threshold in LAB color domain to generate a binary image.
+I applied the color threshold on the B layer, lightness threshold on L layer and performed a sobel prt X on the S Layer. (thresholding steps at lines 79 through 109 in `PreProcessing.py`).
 Here's an example of my output for this step.

 ![alt text](./output_images/test2_1_binary.jpg)